conor-mccaffrey/pands-project2021/README.md

 sns.swarmplot(ax=axes[1 ,1], data=data['PetalWidth_cm'], x=data['Class'], y=data['PetalWidth_cm'], color = '#0E6655', s=4)
 plt.savefig('boxplots.png') # save output to new file
 ```
 The code used for constructing the boxplots and swamplots were adapted from reference 15 and 17.
 We edited the properties of the boxplot through consultation of 'seaborn.pydata.org' (16).
 Boxplots and swarmplots, used concurrently, are an extremely effective method of visualising outliers.
-We can immediately identify datapoints that lie outside the range of ±1.5 * interquartile range (IQR), thereby allowing classification as an outlier.
+We can immediately identify datapoints that lie outside the range of ±1.5 * interquartile range (IQR), thereby allowing classification as an outlier (18).

 ![boxplots](https://i.imgur.com/A03TrtN.png)